-- Describe how early Pleistocene climate change influenced the evolution of the genus Homo. - Identify the characteristics that define the genus Homo. - Describe the skeletal anatomy of Homo habilis and Homo erectus based on the fossil evidence. - Assess opposing points of view about how early Homo should be classified.
+- Describe how early Pleistocene climate change influenced the evolution of the genus Homo. - Identify the characteristics that define the genus Homo. - Describe the skeletal anatomy of Homo habilis and Homo erectus based on the fossil evidence. - · Assess opposing points of view about how early Homo should be classified.

-Describe what is known about the adaptive strategies of early members of the Homo genus, including tool technologies, diet, migration patterns, and other behavioral trends.
-The boy was no older than 9 when he perished by the swampy shores of the lake.
+The boy was no older than nine years when he perished by the swampy shores of the lake.
 After death, his slender, long-limbed body sank into the mud of the lake shallows.
 His bones fossilized and lay undisturbed for 1.5 million years.
-In the 1980s, fossil hunter Kimoya Kimeu, working on the western shore of Lake Turkana, Kenya, glimpsed a dark colored piece of bone eroding in a hillside.
+In the 1980s, fossil hunter Kamoya Kimeu, working on the western shore of Lake Turkana, Kenya, glimpsed a dark-colored piece of bone eroding in a hillside.
 This small skull fragment led to the discovery of what is arguably the world's most complete early hominin fossil-a youth identified as a member of the species Homo erectus.
 Now known as Nariokotome Boy, after the nearby lake village, the skeleton has provided a wealth of information about the early evolution of our own genus, Homo (see Figure 10.1).
 Today, a stone monument with an inscription in three languages-English, Swahili, and the local Turkana language-marks the site of this momentous fossil discovery.